mozes/partner-api-docs/sections/project.md

 ## Remove Subscriber

-`POST /v1/project/unsubscribe` - Unsubscribes a user from the given project.
+`/v1/project/unsubscribe` - Unsubscribes a user from the given project.

 ### Request Parameters